 A second brain, for you, forever.
 Obsidian is a powerful and extensible knowledge base that works on top of your local folder of plain text files.

 Obsidian is a powerhouse for organizing notes.
 If you forced me to pick one option from this article, Obsidian wins by a mile.
 This knowledge base works from local files and features are extended by community-built plugins.
-There's a strong TTRPG presence in the community and a handful of plugins designed for our hobby.
+There’s a strong TTRPG presence in the community and a handful of plugins that are designed for roleplaying games.

 Key Features